SZDAVE93/crime_models/README.md

 please refer to paper: Xiangyu Zhao and Jiliang Tang.
 "Modeling temporal-spatial correlations for crime prediction".
 In Proceedings of the 2017 ACM on Conference on Information and Knowledge Management, pages 497–506.
 ACM, 2017

+NN_CCRF_model:

-NN_CCRF_model is the newly proposed model for predicting crime numbers using a neural network based CCRF model.
+Is the newly proposed model for predicting crime numbers using a neural network based CCRF model.

+And paper describing NN_CCRF_model is just accepted by IJCAI 2019, which named "Neural Network based Continuous Conditional Random Field for Fine-grained Crime Prediction"